Risk management is part of strategic management

 - Risk identification - identifying and searching for risks related to the organization's activities

 - Risk assessment - primarily assessing the impact of risks and estimating the probability of occurrence for each risk

-	- Risk prioritization - assessing which risks to prioritize - based on their impact and likelihood
+- Risk prioritization - decide of priorities, on which risks to focus on

-	In order to provide all of these risk management activities and processes, you need to have a place where you can store

-	and share this information.
+In order to deal with all of these risk management activities and processes, you need to have a place where you can store and share this information.
 You can conveniently perform all of these risk management steps in Aptien.
 It allows you to

-	- Develop a risk catalog (list) where you describe each individual risk using a risk card with impacts, likelihood and
+- Develop a risk catalog (list) where you describe each individual risk using a risk card with impacts, likelihood and other context

-	other context

-	- Preparation of a risk map that allows you to prioritize risks
+- Create a risk matrix that allows you to prioritize risks

-	- Creating follow-up actions and managing work on them, which will allow continuous assessment of the status
+- Create measures, corrective and preventive actions and manage work on them, which will allow continuous assessment